Drakaniia/repo_generator/AUTO_UPDATE.md

 # 🤖 Auto-Update Log
-**Update Time:** 2025-10-17 14:21:52 UTC
+**Update Time:** 2025-10-17 22:41:25 UTC
-**Commit Number:** #6817
+**Commit Number:** #3820

 ## 🎨 ASCII Art of the Hour
 ```

-    ☕ ✨ 🚀
-    Coffee → Code → Commits
+      .-.
+     (o o)
+     | O |   Hello there!
+      `---'

 ```

 ## 😄 Programming Joke
-How do you generate a random string?
-Put a Windows user in front of Vim and tell them to exit. 😄
+Why don't programmers like nature?
+Too many bugs. 😄

 ## 💭 Inspirational Quote
-"The first half of life is devoted to forming a healthy ego, the second half is going inward and letting go of it." - Carl Jung
+"You can, you should, and if you're brave enough to start, you will." - Stephen King

 ## 🧠 Random Fact
-IBM’s motto is “Think”.
-Apple later made their motto “Think different”.
+Mr. Rogers is an ordained minister.

 ## 📝 What's New?
-- 🎸 Rocked out with some fresh commits
-- 🌟 Added some sparkle to the repository
+- ⚡ Made the code 0% faster
+- 🦄 Unicorns approved this commit

 ## 📊 Fun Stats
-- 🎯 Productivity: 13%
+- 🎯 Productivity: 58%
-- ☕ Coffee consumed: 7 cups
+- ☕ Coffee consumed: 2 cups
-- 🐛 Bugs created: 2
+- 🐛 Bugs created: 3
-- 🎉 Fun level: 80%
+- 🎉 Fun level: 91%
-- 🔥 Commit streak: 83 days
+- 🔥 Commit streak: 150 days

 ---
 *Generated automatically by GitHub Actions* ⚡